A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots: BFM for Humanoid Whole-body Control

 \textbf{Skill learning from motion tracking}.
 Among the diverse approaches to goal-conditioned learning, tracking-based learning represents a specialized form where the target behavior is explicitly defined by dense reference supervision or guidance, typically derived from motion capture data or expert demonstrations.
 At each time step, the agent is often trained to track the given reference motion's joint angle or kinematic pose of the next time step \cite{peng2018deepmimic}.
 The primary motivation behind tracking-based learning is that learning to track a single pose is more achievable and general than directly imitating a whole motion, especially a complex motion.

-For example, \cite{liu2022motor} trains an agent to imitate a large amount of football motion capture data via a DeepMimic-like \cite{peng2018deepmimic} approach, aiming to realize the complete behavior coverage for the football game.
+For example, the TeamPlay \cite{liu2022motor} framework trains an agent to imitate a large amount of football motion capture data via a DeepMimic-like \cite{peng2018deepmimic} approach, aiming to learn a complete behavior set required for the football game.
 Then the agent is leveraged to sample substantial state-action pairs to train a neural probabilistic motor primitive (NPMP) model \cite{merel2018neural} and derive a low-level latent-conditioned controller.
 Finally, the controller is applied for further drill learning by conducting RL with a drill-specific (\textit{e.g.}, follow, dribble, shoot, and kick-to-target) reward function.
-Here, the learned low-level controller can be viewed as a BFM as it learns realistic human-like movement based on motion capture data and can be rapidly adapted to diverse higher-level drill learning.
+Here, the learned low-level controller can be viewed as a BFM as it learns realistic human-like movements based on motion capture data and can be rapidly adapted to diverse higher-level drill learning.

-Similarly, \cite{peng2022ase} introduces adversarial skill embeddings (ASE), a framework that learns a reusable latent space of motor skills by combining adversarial IL with unsupervised RL.
-Trained on unstructured motion data, ASE produces a latent-conditioned low-level controller capable of generating diverse and physically plausible behaviors, serving as a general-purpose motor prior for downstream tasks.
-Building on ASE, \cite{tessler2023calm} proposes conditional adversarial latent models (CALM), which incorporate a conditional discriminator to enable fine-grained control over generated motions via latent manipulation. \cite{dou2023case} further extends this line with CASE, introducing skill-conditioned IL with training techniques such as focal skill sampling and skeletal residual forces to enhance agility and motion diversity.
+Similarly, the adversarial skill embeddings (ASE) framework \cite{peng2022ase} learns a reusable latent space of motor skills by combining adversarial IL with unsupervised RL.
+Trained on unstructured motion data, ASE produces a latent-conditioned low-level controller capable of generating diverse and physically plausible behaviors, serving as a general-purpose motor prior to downstream tasks.
+Building on ASE, the conditional adversarial latent models (CALM) framework \cite{tessler2023calm} incorporates a conditional discriminator to enable fine-grained control over generated motions through latent manipulation.
+This line of work is further extended by CASE \cite{dou2023case}, which introduces skill-conditioned IL with training techniques such as focal skill sampling and skeletal residual forces to enhance agility and motion diversity.